Flea Eggs in Cats and Dogs:

 If you are less patient, you can replace Capstar® with a more modern product that will control adult fleas for at least a month.

 And there's a bonus if you have a cat.
-You can ask your veterinarian to inject the long-lasting form of Program®.
-She'll be protected for 6 months!
+You can ask your veterinarian to inject the long-lasting form of Program®, and she'll be protected for 6 months!

 Flea eggs are hard to spot, and you may not be aware of their presence if you're new to flea control.